earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 ## Testing Lambdas Locally

-With the app containerized, its easy to test it locally:
+With the app containerized, its straightforward to test it locally:

 First I build it: